Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 </environment>
 ```

-This can be a problem in some circumstances.
-Service workers, for example, cannot be properly tested in this way and if you're using preprocessors like SASS, you've probably noticed that your 'url()'s aren't resolved correctly during development.
-Also, the developer would have to prepare two ways to access the public assets in the different environments.
-But don't worry, this middleware will solve all of those problems for you.
+Having to set up two ways to access public assets in different environments doesn't look very good.
+It can also be a problem in some circumstances.
+Service workers, for example, cannot be properly tested this way and if you are using preprocessors like SASS, you have probably noticed that your 'url()'s are not resolved correctly during development.
+But don't worry, this middleware will solve all those problems for you.

-By using the vite middleware during development, you don't need to pass the dev server URL.
+By using the vite middleware during development, you don't need to pass the development server URL.
 You can use aspnet paths as usual.

 ```HTML
 <!-- Entry point for development -->